-Custom reporting is a source of insights and one of the most useful CRM software features.
-However, reports themselves and tracking methods entirely depend on your business needs.
-While for some demographics data, sales stage, and lead type are all that it takes, it’s not really the case for others.
+Custom reporting is a source of insights and one of the most helpful CRM features.
+But reporting and methods of gathering data depend on your business needs.

 The concept of CRM reporting in the healthcare industry for personal trainers by Cleveroad (Source: Dribbble)

 Advanced Features of Custom CRM